raymond-lam/priority-q/README.md

 ### clone()

 Returns a shallow clone of the priority queue, which is to say, returns a new priority queue with the exact same elements and comparator.

+Returns a priority queue which is of the same type as the original priority queue, unless the class's `Symbol.species` static property is overridden, in which case the returned priority queue's type will be as specified by the `Symbol.species` static property.

 ### concat(value1[, value2[, ...[, valueN]]])